SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 If the asset property is "Generator code" with the regular expression "^MCGEN[a-zA-Z0-9]*$", all generator codes must start with the prefix “MCGEN”.

-If any of the above restrictions are not selected, it is not applicable for the asset property during asset creation.
+If you do not select any of the restrictions above, it is not applicable for the asset property during asset creation.

 #### Default value {#default-value}